antolu/KTH-InformationRetrieval-DD2476/README.md

 **Wildlife%2C_Fish%2C_and_Conservation_Biology.f 1**
 Minor in wildlife and conservation biology, part of other majors, like applied mathematics.

 Precision: percentage of returned results which are relevant.
+"How useful the search results are"
 Recall: percentage of total relevant results returned.
+"How complete the search results are"

 Precision 17/22